Sam’s Club Tire and Battery Center

 Research Goal

-To organize and interpret interview insights from associates, stakeholders, and members in order to visualize patterns and identify pain points, inform design implications, and inspire design ideas.
+To organize and interpret insights to visualize patterns, identify pain points, inform design implications, and inspire design ideas.

 Key Findings